alex-yi-writes/LC-SpatialTransformation2021/README.md

 - Bash (for .sh scripts)
 - ANTs, FSL, FreeSurfer (for various spatial transformation pipelines)

-Below are the quick guides to install each software needed (I use Linus and macOS):
+Below are the quick guides to install each software needed (I use linux and macOS):

 #### MATLAB
 - **Step 1**: Visit the [MATLAB](https://www.mathworks.com/products/matlab.html) official website.
 - **Step 2**: Choose the appropriate version for your operating system and download it.
-- **Step 3**: Follow the installation instructions provided during the setup.
+- **Step 3**: Follow the installation instructions provided during the setup (no additional Addons are needed for the MATLAB scripts).

 #### R
 - **Step 1**: Download R from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).